intel-iot-devkit/how-to-code-samples/robot-arm/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a robot arm that:
+Using a compatible Intel-based platform, this project lets you create a robot arm that:

 - continuously checks the Grove\* Joystick.
 - moves two stepper motors, based on the control of the joystick.